When Was The Last Audit Of Fort Knox

 Unveiling Fort Knox: A Historical Perspective

 The construction of Fort Knox was a significant undertaking, employing hundreds of workers and utilizing advanced engineering techniques for the time.
-The building is constructed of granite-lined steel and reinforced concrete, designed to withstand any potential assault.
+And the building is constructed of granite-lined steel and reinforced concrete, designed to withstand any potential assault.
 Its formidable defenses have made it one of the most secure places on Earth, a reputation it has maintained throughout its history.

 Comprehensive Overview of Fort Knox Audits